alphasights/the-financial-pharmacist/README.md

 ## The Database
 The task focuses on the “financial” schema (see explanation on how to access the DB below).
 The relevant tables are: loan, order, trans, account.
-The relationships between the tables
+The relationships between the tables:
-A loan belongs to 1 account, an account can have multiple loans.
+- A loan belongs to 1 account, an account can have multiple loans.
-An order belongs to 1 account, an account can have multiple orders.
+- An order belongs to 1 account, an account can have multiple orders.
-A transaction belongs to 1 account, an account can have multiple transactions.
+- A transaction belongs to 1 account, an account can have multiple transactions.

 ![Financial Database](https://user-images.githubusercontent.com/35533263/134050206-8308c6c8-54f2-465d-89b2-9350c64d908a.png)